 Editor's note: Reference to the appropriate SA2 specification is needed and corresponding information flow table can be removed.

+Editor's note: Need to verify with SA2 specifications on the exact support provided to this feature.

-A.1.2.2 Service negotiation response
+B.1.2.2 Service negotiation response

-Table A.1.2.2-1 describes the information flow for a network to provide a response associated to a service negotiation request.
+Table B.1.2.2-1 describes the information flow for a network to provide a response associated to a service negotiation request.